KaisTahar/cordDqChecker-MIM/README.md

-# cordDqChecker
+# cordDqChecker-MIM
-`CordDqChecker` provides a set of Data Quality (DQ) tools and metrics for the special issue "Quality of Data in Health Research and
-859 Health Care” in the “Methods of Information in Medicine" (MIM).
+`CordDqChecker-MIM` provides a set of Data Quality (DQ) tools and metrics for the special issue "Quality of Data in Health Research and Health Care” in the journal “Methods of Information in Medicine (MIM)".
 Theses tools were used to conduct local as well as distributed data quality assessments and reporting in [`CORD-MI`](https://www.medizininformatik-initiative.de/de/CORD).

 Acknowledgement: This work was done within the “Collaboration on Rare Diseases” of the Medical Informatics Initiative (CORD-MI) funded by the German Federal Ministry of Education and Research (BMBF), under grant number: 01ZZ1911R, FKZ-01ZZ1911R.
 ## Data Quality Metrics